Meta Layoffs: What Canadian Employees Should Know Before Signing Anything

 Wondering what you’re owed?
 Use our Severance Pay Calculator to quickly estimate your entitlement based on your age, tenure, and role.

-Layoff notices from Nestlé may not always comply with Canadian employment laws.
+Layoff notices from Meta may not always comply with Canadian employment laws.
 Common issues include:

 • Insufficient notice periods – Some employees may not have received adequate notice as required by law.

-• Improper termination classifications – Some layoffs may be labeled as “temporary,” despite functioning as permanent terminations requiring full severance pay.
+• Improper termination classifications – Some layoffs may be labelled as “temporary,” despite functioning as permanent terminations requiring full severance pay.

 • Severance offers that don’t align with legal entitlements – Employers may initially offer severance packages that do not reflect full entitlements under the law.